AlbertSnow/flutter_video/README.md

 A new Flutter application.

 ## Config
-1. change videoPathList params in main.dar file  to your own phone local video pathes.
+1. set your phone video file path change videoPathList params in main.dar file  to your own phone local video pathes.

 ```
 class _MyHomePageState extends State<MyHomePage> {